keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/task.md

     that executes the `KeptnTask`.
   * **secureParameters** (optional) -- Secure parameters that are passed to the job that executes the `KeptnTask`.
-    These are stored and accessed as secrets in the cluster.
+    These are stored and accessed as Kubernetes `Secrets` in the cluster.
     See [Working with secrets](../implementing/tasks/#working-with-secrets)
     for more information.
   * **checkType** -- Defines whether task is part of pre- or post-deployment phase.